ETC-UA/LAIscript/README.md

 Because of a [known bug](https://github.com/quinnj/ODBC.jl/issues/75) with Microsoft SQL, we call the pyodbc Python package through Julia's PyCall.
 We recommend installing the anaconda Python distribution, which allows to easily install pyodbc in a command window `conda install pyodbc`.

-Besides PyCall and Images, be sure to install the packages Logging, Dates, Humanize and DataFrames
+Besides PyCall and Images, be sure to install the packages Logging, Dates, Humanize, StatsBase and DataFrames

 ## Run